bgonzalezbustamante/local-gov-indicators/README.md

 ## License

-This data set is released under a [Creative Commons Attribution 4.0 International license (CC BY 4.0)](LICENSE.md).
-This open-access license allows the data to be shared, reused, adapted as long as appropriate acknowledgement is given.
+The content of this project itself is licensed under a [Creative Commons Attribution 4.0 International license (CC BY 4.0)](CCBY40.md), and the underlying code used to format and display that content is licensed under a [MIT license](LICENSE.md).

 ## Contribute